department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/content-presentation.md

 - Button(s)

 ### Read-only cards
-Read-only cards often contain dynamic, time-sensitive information such as appointment details or claim status.
+Read-only cards often contain dynamic, time-sensitive information such as appointment details or claim/appeal status.
 They can also contain financial data like balances.
-Keep card copy short, crisp, and to-the-point: users should be able to glean the most important information at-a-glance, and have the option to view additional details by clicking a link or action link.
-Avoid using dynamic content within the middle of a sentence to future-proof the card for translation.

 Some examples of read-only cards include: